GrahamCampbell/Laravel-DigitalOcean/README.md

 ##### DigitalOcean Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.
+Note that the 2 supported authentication methods are: `"none"` and `"token"`.

 ## Usage

 ##### DigitalOceanManager

 This is the class of most interest.
 It is bound to the ioc container as `'digitalocean'` and can be accessed using the `Facades\DigitalOcean` facade.
 This class implements the `ManagerInterface` by extending `AbstractManager`.
 The interface and abstract class are both part of my [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
-Note that the connection class returned will always be an instance of `\DigitalOcean\Client`.
+Note that the connection class returned will always be an instance of `\DigitalOceanV2\Client`.

 ##### Facades\DigitalOcean